francoism90/asus-router/README.md

 3. Update your device `nvram` overwrites into the `/jffs/scripts/wlupdate` file.

-4. Adjust `/jffs/scripts/wlboost` to your channel and country.
+You may also want to use and adjust `/jffs/scripts/wlboost` to your channel and country.
+This script isn't called by default, but may be useful to force channels.

 5. Make sure scripts are executable: